cedardb/docs/content/guides/configuration.md

 ## SQL tool

-If you launch our sql tool, we have additional commands that help you benchmark our system.
+When you run our sql tool, we have additional commands that will help you benchmark our system.

 ### General commands

-A list of possible commands are shown with our help-command.
+For a list of possible commands, use our help command.

 ```
 \?
 ```

-If you would like to specify a query that is stored within a file, you can load and execute the query with our input command.
+If you want to specify a query that is stored in a file, you can load and run the query with our input command.

 ```
 \i path/to/query.sql
 ```